w3c/PFE-analysis/design/backwards_compatibility.md

                 <li>Response back to client looks like a normal static file, so client switches to
                     using HTTP ranges for incremental transfer (if font is TTF/OTF and glyph table is at the end).</li>
+                <li>The client can identify the response as a static file by inspecting the first 4 bytes
+                    of the response which will be 'OTTO' for an opentype file, or 0x00010000 for a truetype file.</li>
             </ul>
         </td>
     </tr>